 - Where are you most likely to be most successful with Content Marketing?

-Focus on a few channels, figure out what’s working and expand from there rather than trying everything at once.
+Focus on a few channels, figure out what’s working, and expand from there rather than trying everything at once.
 For this, analytics tools are very useful.
 Then think about the types of content you need to create.
-Check out what other successful content is out there for inspiration (not plagiarism!).
+Check out what other successful content is out there for inspiration (no plagiarism!).